October 23, 2019

 What the doctors did know was that if a virus lands in the heart, there are no truly effective ways to heal it.

-"Once the virus settles in the heart, it's difficult to treat and stop the damage from progressing," says Dr. Sauer.
+"Once the virus settles in the heart, it's difficult to treat and stop the damage from progressing," says the cardiologist.
 "The question we can't answer is, why does one person get a common virus like a cold virus and get better, but another person ends up with significant heart injury?
 We theorize that in Kyle's case, there was most likely a genetic predisposition that no one could have foreseen."

 'We've tried everything else'